Homemade Vegan (Whole Foods Plant-Based) Dog Food

-- Add to pressure cooker.
-Add rice, lentils, peas, green beans, broccoli, and spinach plus water.
+- Add the ingredients to pressure cooker in order: beans, rice, lentils, oats (for dogs over 7 years old, if using) peas, green beans, broccoli, and spinach plus water.

-- Cook for 9 minutes with natural release.
+- Cook for 12 minutes with natural release.
 It can take almost 45 minutes for the pressure to come down and release.
-Stir in chia seeds and ground flaxseed.
+Remove the pressure cooker lid and stir in chia seeds and ground flaxseed.
 If adding, stir in 1 can of organic pumpkin and 2 or 3 cooked sweet potatoes.
 Cool and put into individual containers with tight lids and freeze for future use.

 Disclosure: Mrs. Plant makes use of Amazon.com affiliate links when they are available.
 These are products I have personally purchased and recommend based on my experience with them.
 Your use of these links for product purchases provides me with a commission which pays for the food and supplies I use to keep this website alive.
 However, your use of these links as a reader is not required.